-ECPI University students who remain eligible for the Graduation Scholarship Fund will have their tuition rates locked in until they graduate at the rate upon enrollment.
+ECPI University students who remain continuously enrolled or meet the qualifications outlined in the readmission procedures will have their tuition rates locked in at the rate upon enrollment until they graduate.
 Program changes or additional programs will be subject to any tuition rate changes and then locked for that program.
 External benefits, such as those available through the Veterans Administration and employer reimbursement can be utilized in conjunction with the Fixed Tuition Pledge.
-The Fixed Tuition Pledge applies to the tuition charges and does not include the Learning Resource Fee.
+The Fixed Tuition Pledge applies to the tuition charges and includes the Learning Resource Fee.